What You Should Know About Long-Term App Maintenance

 You should also keep a check on your app reviews.
 Most users tend to leave suggestions for improvements and new features.
 Use those ideas to add better updates to your app.

-Adding regular, minor feature updates is also a more cost-effective solution compared to building an entirely new one or updating after a long time.
+Adding regular, minor feature updates is also a more cost-effective solution than building an entirely new one or updating after a long time.
 Small optimizations go a long way in a maintenance plan.

 2. Ensure App Support with New Hardware/Software

 Technology never stays stagnant.
 There’s a new iOS or Android version coming out every year.
-In terms of hardware, think about how many new mobile devices with upgraded specifications are released over time.
+Regarding hardware, think about how many new mobile devices with upgraded specifications are released over time.

-If you don’t maintain your app regularly and ensure it is compatible with all the latest devices and operating systems, you’ll start losing your customers.
+You'll start losing your customers if you don’t maintain your app regularly and ensure it is compatible with all the latest devices and operating systems.

-Your users will move on as technology progresses, and your app will be left behind.
+Your users will move on as technology progresses, leaving your app behind.

 It’s also a good idea to incorporate the latest hardware features into the functionality of your app, like enabling support for fingerprint logins and push notifications.